f-book-com/megarep/README.md

 ## Aim

 This Python library provides functionality to query poetical databases that are connected by a catalogue of query templates.
+The development was preceded by a pilot project about ten years before by Péter Király, and both projects were supervised by Levente Seláf, Eötvös Loránd University, Budapest, Hungary.
+Links to the pilot project can be found at the bottom of this document.

 ## Catalogue format